AugurProject/augur/docs/deploy-production.md

     git clone https://github.com/AugurProject/augur.git
     cd <augur repository>
-    docker build .
+    docker build . -t augurclient

 After docker image has been built successfully, check for message `Successfully built <image hash>`, run it with -p to map port to the internal docker container port, ipfs swarm will serve up files via port 4001.
 Optionally port 8001 uses nginx to pass requests to ipfs gateway hosted in the docker container.

-    docker run -p 4001:4001 -p 8001:8001 <image hash>
+    docker run -p 4001:4001 -p 8001:8001 -t augurclient

-Example using an ipfs gateway: Make sure the container is fully up and you see `Now listening ...`, then point your web browser to:
+Example using an ipfs gateway: Make sure the container is fully up and you see `Now listening ...`, the build dir hash will be in the output `Using build dir hash <build dir has>`, then point your web browser to:

     http://localhost:8001/ipfs/<build dir hash>